-In Vampire The Masquerade Bloodlines, the hostess at the Red Dragon restaurant calls her friend on her cell phone after you take the elevator to the second floor.
-One of her conversations consists of nothing but "Blah blah blah" with inflection and emphasis in the right places to make it sound like it could be an actual conversation.
-It's hard to hear through the floor, but you can read it if you put on the subtitles.
+- In Vampire: The Masquerade – Bloodlines, the hostess at the Red Dragon restaurant calls her friend on her cell phone after you take the elevator to the second floor.
+If you play as the Malkavian, one of her conversations consists of nothing but "Blah blah blah" with inflection and emphasis in the same places as when you hear the normal version when playing as another clan.

 Mz.
 Ruby: Ha ha ha...
 Oh, Sly.
 I see your mouth a' movin', but all I hear is 'Blah, blah, blah'!